-While responding to a question during his rare interview with the Arise TV, President Buhari raised some critical issues that Ndi-Igbo ought to be analysing.
+While responding to a question during his rare interview with Arise TV, President Buhari raised some critical issues that Ndi-Igbo ought to be analysing.

 1) According to Buhari, “I was encouraged by what I heard, nobody told me.